 WHAT IF I NAME MORE THAN ONE BENEFICIARY?
 Your beneficiaries will become co-owners in equal shares as tenants in common.
 If you want a different result, you should not use this form.

 HOW DO I NAME BENEFICIARIES?
 You MUST name your beneficiaries individually, using each beneficiary’s FULL name.
-You MAY NOT use general terms to describe beneficiaries, such as my children.
+You MAY NOT use general terms to describe beneficiaries, such as “my children.”
 For each beneficiary that you name, you should briefly state that person’s relationship to you (for example, my spouse, my son, my daughter, my friend, etc.).

 WHAT IF A BENEFICIARY DIES BEFORE I DO?
 If all beneficiaries die before you, the TOD deed has no effect.
 If a beneficiary dies before you, but other beneficiaries survive you, the share of the deceased beneficiary will be divided equally between the surviving beneficiaries.
 If that is not the result you want, you should not use the TOD deed.